ewaldc/My-Book-Live/README.md

 # My-Book-Live
-Kernel patches and Debian release for Western Digital My Book Live
+Kernel patches and Debian release for Western Digital My Book Live.
+Documentation is posted within each section.
+Please note that none of this work is tested on a My Book Live DUO for the simple reason that we don't own one.

 ## Tree Structure ##